rweickelt/qst/doc/project-item.rst

       ]

-..  cpp:member:: const string Project::workingDirectory
+..  cpp:member:: const string workingDirectory

-    :default: ``project.workingDirectory + "/" + name``

     Project-wide directory where all test cases are physically executed.

-    This property is specified as a command line argument ``--working-directory``.
+    The default value is defined by ``--working-directory`` and cannot be changed from within QML.